dirn/Simon/docs/querying.rst

 The full list of element operators available is:

 exists
-  Matches documents where the field's existence mtches the specified value.
+  Matches documents where the field's existence matches the specified value.

   .. code-block:: python